Research Works

 (2020) Barton, Neil.
 Review: Categories for the Working Philosopher (Elaine Landry ed.).
 Philosophia Mathematica, Volume 28, Issue 1, February 2020, Pages 95–108, Journal.
 PhilPapers.

 (2015) Barton, Neil.
 Review: Pluralism in Mathematics: A New Position in Philosophy of Mathematics.
 By Michèle Friend.
 Logic, Epistemology and the Unity of Science, Springer, 2014.’
-Philosophy, 90(4), pp. 685-691.
+Philosophy, 90(4), pp.685-691.
 Journal.
 PhilPapers.

-Under review
+Submitted/under review

 Other